 Liver Dose Adjustments

-Moderate to severe liver dysfunction (Child-Pugh Class B to C): Not recommended.
+Moderate to severe liver dysfunction (Child-Pugh Class B to C): 21 mg orally once a day

-Patients with preexisting low WBC or absolute neutrophil counts (ANC) and a history of drug-induced leukopenia or neutropenia:
+- Patients with preexisting low WBC count or absolute neutrophil count (ANC) or history of drug-induced leukopenia or neutropenia:

--Complete blood counts (CBC) should be performed frequently for the first few months of treatment
+- CBC should be performed frequently during the first few months of therapy.

--Treatment discontinuation should be considered at the first sign of a clinically significant decrease in WBC (in the absence of other factors)
+- Discontinuation of this drug should be considered at the first sign of a clinically significant decrease in WBC count in the absence of other factors.

--History of hypersensitivity to the active component or to any of the ingredients
+- History of hypersensitivity to the active component or any of the ingredients

 Safety and efficacy have not been established in patients younger than 18 years.